Childreach International

-Childreach International (formerly Global Development Links) is a London based children's charity set up in 2003 and registered as a charity in 2004.
+Childreach International (formerly Global Development Links) was a London based children's charity set up circa 2002 and registered as a charity in 2004.

-The charity operates multiple international projects and a UK outreach programme.
+The charity operated multiple international projects and a UK outreach programme.

 On January 31, 2018, Childreach International made an announcement to pause all of their operations due to financial difficulties.

+In popular culture

+In the movie About Schmidt, the protagonist Warren Schmidt, sponsors a child through Childreach and writes to him throughout the film.